idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 <!-- vim-markdown-toc -->
 <!-- prettier-ignore-end -->
 ## Calendar - 2022

 As a younger man I hated calendars, and structure.
-I still don't love them, but I have limited decision making/discipline energy/capability per day, and when I'm out of that energy, I just vegitate.
+I still don't love them, but I have limited decision making/discipline energy/capability per day, and when I'm out of that energy, I just vegetate.
 So TL;DR figure out what you want, and schedule it.
 Then don't think about ...

 My new calendar